A permissive property tax exemption is a tool for Council to support eligible organizations within the City of Surrey.

 All non-profit organizations that own property used for charitable or philanthropic purposes must submit:

-- An application form (to be signed by a current Director as listed on the most recent list of directors and witnessed by a Commissioner for taking Affidavits or a Public Notary)
+The application form must be signed by a current Director as listed on the most recent list of directors and witnessed by a Commissioner for taking Affidavits or a Public Notary.

 In addition to the above noted submission requirements, all new applicants must also submit: